Hydra: Resilient and Highly Available Remote Memory: Resilient Data Path

-Because {\name} uses RS codes, any $k$ out of the ($k+r$) splits suffice to reconstruct a page.
-However, to be resilient in the presence of $\Delta$ failures, during a remote read, {\name} {\host} reads from $(k+\Delta)$ randomly chosen splits in parallel.
-A page can be decoded as soon as any $k$ splits arrive out of $(k+\Delta)$.
+During read, any $k$ out of the $k+r$ splits suffice to reconstruct a page.
+However, in {\it failure recovery} mode, to be resilient in the presence of $\Delta$ failures, during a remote read, {\name} {\host} reads from $k+\Delta$ randomly chosen splits in parallel.
+A page can be decoded as soon as any $k$ splits arrive out of $k+\Delta$.
 The additional $\Delta$ reads mitigate the impact of stragglers on tail latency as well.
-Figure~\ref{fig:timeline-read} provides an example of a read operation with $k=2$ and $\Delta=1$, where one of the data slabs (Data Slab 2) is a straggler. $\Delta=1$ is often enough in practice.
+Figure~\ref{fig:timeline-read} provides an example of a read operation in the {\it failure recovery} mode with $k=2$ and $\Delta=1$, where one of the data slabs (Data Slab 2) is a straggler. $\Delta=1$ is often enough in practice.